 Another reason is that the LSAT tests abstract logic and reasoning, as well as time pressured reading comprehension skills.
 Both of these are extremely important in law school when you grind through endless readings and try to pull out the arguments and implications.

 Here's one non-obvious reason: US News & World Report Rankings.

 They rank 200 or so US law schools using a bunch of metrics.
 One of these metrics is the LSAT.
 The better the median LSAT score of a school's students, the better the school's rankings.
 The better the school's rankings, the higher the prestige.
 More prestige lets the school attract better law students (prestige is like crack for law students), and get a higher median LSAT.
 The circle of LSAT continues.

 If you want to go to a good law school, now you know how to get in.
 You study your ass off for the LSAT.
 Sign up for a free trial to get started on LSAT prep.
-Or jump right in and prep for LSAT with a full 7Sage Course (there is a 14 day money-back guarantee in case you change your mind).
+Or jump right in and prep for LSAT with a full 7Sage Course.